 Another option is to tell the hiring manager the truth, which will probably knock you out of consideration.
 However, at least you won't be hired based on a lie and won't have to worry about someone finding out after the fact.

 The third option is to do nothing and to hope you don’t get caught.
-The danger in that is if they have you fill out a job application, you need to be honest.
+The danger is that if they have you fill out a job application, you need to be honest.
 They will likely check your references and verify dates of employment.
 Also, you can get fired at any point in the future if they find out.

 Another alternative is to withdraw your job application.
 You don't have to give a reason why.
 You can simply thank the employer for the invitation and say you're not interested in the position at this time.
 You have obviously lost your chance of getting the job, but this is the safest option if you don't want to explain or to have to deal with the consequences of lying.